yuanshunning/pickit-docs/docs/robot-integrations/fanuc/index.rst

 information on the installed software can be found in the following
 file: ~/backup/All Of Above/orderfil.dat.

-To get you started as quickly as possible, Pick-it provides:
+To get you started as quickly as possible, Pickit provides:

 -  All ASCII files for both the low-level communication as well as an example program.